silnrsi/graphite/site/graphite_devApp.md

 >
 > SilGraphite is deprecated.
 Further development on the engine is not expected, and it is possible that it may not support fonts developed in the future.

-The original Graphite engine, packaged under the name SilGraphite, is used by OpenOffice, Fieldworks, and WorldPad.
+The original Graphite engine, packaged under the name SilGraphite, was once used by OpenOffice, Fieldworks, and WorldPad, which have long since been upgraded to use Graphite2.

 The source code can be downloaded from: [&#x2197; SilGraphite SourceForge project](http://sourceforge.net/projects/silgraphite/){:target="_blank"}.

 [&#x2197; SilGraphite Application Programmers Guide](assets/resources/SilGraphite_AppProgGuide.pdf)

-(The documents above describe version 2 of the Graphite API; the original API is obsolete.)
+(The documents above describe version 2 of the SilGraphite API; the original API is obsolete.)